Overview

 History

-The first fortification on the site was a Norman motte erected shortly after 1172 by Amauri de Feipo, a relative of Adam de Feypo, who received the land from Hugh de Lacy, Lord of Meath.
+A Norman motte was erected shortly after 1172 by Amauri de Feipo, a relative of Adam de Feypo, after Hugh de Lacy, Lord of Meath, granted the land.
 The stone tower house that dominates the ruin was constructed in the 15th century by the powerful Dowdall family, who produced several senior judges in Tudor‑era Ireland.
 Its interior still shows the original spiral staircase, beam‑hole sockets on the first floor, and a barrel‑vaulted ground‑floor ceiling protected by a murder‑hole.

 In the late 1500s or early 1600s a Tudor‑style four‑bay manor house was added to the south‑west face of the tower.
 This addition introduced square six‑pane mullioned windows, a modest limestone doorway, and an oriel window that looks toward the Boyne.
 Large ground‑floor kitchens with four huge fireplaces and two ovens provided heat for the first‑floor living quarters, a layout typical of the period when lords began to separate domestic comfort from defensive needs.